iandhall/qfind/readme.md

 positional arguments:

+  start_dir
-  start_dir             Starting dir.
+                        Starting dir.
 If not specified then the current dir is used.

+  query
-  query                 The file search SQL query.
+                        The file search SQL query.

 optional arguments:

+  -h, --help
-  -h, --help            show this help message and exit
+                        Show this help message and exit

   -d [DELIMITER], --delimiter [DELIMITER]
                         A singe char used to delimit the output of the find command (the default is pipe)

+  -of, --output-find
-  -of, --output-find    Output the results of find command without piping to termsql.
+                        Output the results of find command without piping to termsql.

+  -o, --output
-  -o, --output          Output results to stdout instead of displaying with tabview.
+                        Output results to stdout instead of displaying with tabview.

   -sf, --show-find-command
                         Show the generated find command string without runing the query.

   -st, --show-termsql-command